Federated Sinkhorn: Experimental Evaluation

 \subsubsection{Non-determinism}

-The asynchronous federation operates similarly to the synchronous federation but runs without a global lockstep.
-Each node independently sends and receives updated slices to and from other nodes in the network while continuing to work on its local slice without waiting for communication to complete.

-This asynchronous behavior introduces non-determinism, as nodes may return different results depending on the network and computer resources used.
-It is also possible for nodes to converge at different times.
-However, this is not necessarily problematic because each node can meet its convergence criteria independently and return the optimal transport plan without needing to wait for others.
+The asynchronous All-to-All variant follows the same local update rules as the synchronous scheme but removes global barriers: each node continuously reads the most recent slices it has received, performs local matvecs and damped updates, and publishes fresh slices without waiting for all peers.
+As a result, different runs on the same hardware can see different message arrival orders and hence different optimization trajectories.

-In Figure~\ref{fig:async_multirun}, we illustrate the non-determinism of this approach by running the asynchronous federated algorithm 15 times on a randomly generated synthetic dataset (modulo constraints) with $a$, $b$, and $C$ of size 10,000.
-For each run, the marginal error on $a$, defined as $\sum_{i=1}^n \left( \left(P \mathbf{1}\right)_{i} - a_{i} \right)$, was plotted against the iteration number.
+We illustrate this by running the asynchronous algorithm $15$ times on a synthetic problem with $n=10\,000$ and identical initialization, and plotting the marginal error on $a$ at one node, $\text{err}_a=\|P\mathbf{1}-a\|_2$, versus iterations.
+Figure~\ref{fig:async_multirun} shows substantial run-to-run variability, motivating damping and the bounded-delay analysis; additional representative single-run trajectories are deferred to~\ref{app:async_details}.

-This experiment demonstrates that straightforward asynchronous approaches might not currently provide a clear performance gain but can still converge in systems where regular synchronization is infeasible.
-This federation approach could serve as a foundation for future research on non-deterministic communication across network environments.

-\subsubsection{Influence of Step Size ($\alpha$)}
+\subsubsection{Influence of step size $\eta$}

-The asynchronous algorithm was tested both with and without a step size parameter ($\alpha$).
-The absence of a step size represents a special case of the asynchronous algorithm, corresponding to $\alpha = 1$.
-Experiments with step size were conducted for various values of $\alpha$, while keeping initial conditions constant.
-For consistency, these experiments were performed on CPUs to minimize the effect of variable communication times on the total runtime (see Subsection~\ref{subsec:cpu} for CPU settings).

-The previous subsection showed that, without a step size (\emph{i.e., $\alpha = 1$}), the asynchronous algorithm exhibited instability, with some runs diverging entirely.
-In the current subsection, we show that a step size ($\alpha < 1$) improves stability, ensuring a higher convergence likelihood tested scenarios.
-However, even with a step size, non-determinism persisted, as convergence speed varied significantly between runs, even under identical initial conditions.
-Figures~\ref{fig:times_and_error_cpu_async_stepsize10}, \ref{fig:times_and_error_cpu_async_stepsize25}, and \ref{fig:times_and_error_cpu_async_stepsize50} highlight this behavior, showing that, despite consistent convergence, the time required to reach convergence can vary widely.

-Table~\ref{tab:convg_stepsizes} shows a summary of convergence times for different settings, as well as different values of $\alpha$ for an input of size $n=10000$, ran on the CPU.
-We observe a clear reduction of convergence time with the increasing stepsize, which confirms the intuition.